-- F. ENCLOSURE THERMAL (Cross-Reference with RIH Guidelines Section 3, Division 7, Part A (pages 16-18) & Part E. (pages 18-19) & Section 6, (pages 47-49)) - 1.
-Energy Efficiency In general, most buildings will be rehabbed with a goal of increasing the thermal shell efficiency. - a.
+F. ENCLOSURE - THERMAL (Cross-Reference with RIH Guidelines Section 3, Division 7, & Section 5)

+- 1. Energy Efficiency In general, most buildings will be rehabbed with a goal of increasing the thermal shell efficiency. - a.
 All RIHousing HTF funded projects shall be subject to the RIHousing "Policy on Sustainability and Water Conservation in Multifamily Residential Properties."
-Contained within this policy are as follows and can be found in detail in Section VII-C. As outlined in those standards all projects will either achieve the target energy efficiency objectives of the standards or present RIHousing with an operational case for project sustainability pursuant to the financial structure of the project. - b.
+Contained within this policy are as follows and can be found in detail in Section VII-C Section 3).
+As outlined in those standards all projects will either achieve the target energy efficiency objectives of the standards or present RIHousing with an operational case for project sustainability pursuant to the financial structure of the project. - b.
 In both the design and implementation of project rehabilitation scopes of work, particular emphasis should be made to maximize the effectiveness of the energy efficiency related work scopes.